AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/path-dropdown-source-mode.png){align="left"}

-1. Enter the search term or text in the **Find** field.
+1. Enter the search string in the **Find** field.
 To narrow down results, select the **Filter** icon next to the Find field and select the following desired filters:

     ![](images/find-filters-source-mode.png){align="left"}

     - **File type**: Choose the File type; **Topics**, and **Maps** where you want to search the text
-    - **Document state**: You can select a document state defined in the Folder profile.
+    - **Document state**: You can select a document state from the available options.
+The document state options displayed are derived from the Folder profiles.
+They represent the combined set of all possible document states across those profiles.
 The default states include In-review, Done, Draft, Approved, Edit, and Reviewed.
     - **Last modified**: Filter content based on modification date.
 Select a date range from the calendar or choose one of the following time frame options:

         - In last 2 hours